 The camera isn’t as cheap as some of its competitors, but you’ll end up paying less over time because there are no subscription fees.
 Instead of storing video in the cloud, it records to an SD card embedded in the unit itself.

 The fixture remains connected to Wi-Fi, allowing for control from Netatmo’s security app.
 You can livestream video from the camera, and you can also access recorded clips directly from the SD card, though the quality of those clips is highly dependent on the uplink speed of your broadband connection.

-Best smart home system
+Best subscription-free smart home system